Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Application to piecewise linear estimation

 \subsection{Estimation strategy}

 The estimation of the reproduction coefficient is performed through a variational procedure consisting in the minimization of the penalized negative log-likelihood functional

-where $\mathcal{D}$ is the Kullback-Leibler divergence customized to the driven autoregressive Poisson model as described in Equations~\eqref{eq:DKL_gen} and~\eqref{eq:DKL_def}, $\textbf{D}_2$ is the discrete Laplacian, which, combined with the $\ell_1$ norms favors piecewise linear behavior of the estimate, and $\lambda > 0$ is a regularization parameter balancing the data-fidelity and the penalization~\cite{abry2020spatial,pascal2022nonsmooth}.
+where $\mathcal{D}$ is the Kullback-Leibler divergence customized to the generalized time-varying autoregressive Poisson model as described in Equation~\eqref{eq:DKL_gen}, $\textbf{D}_2$ is the discrete Laplacian, which, combined with the $\ell_1$-norm favors piecewise linear behavior of the estimate, and $\lambda > 0$ is a regularization parameter balancing the data-fidelity and the penalization~\cite{abry2020spatial,pascal2022nonsmooth}.
 As the minimization problem~\eqref{eq:practical-est} is convex but nonsmooth, it is solved using the Chambolle-Pock proximal algorithm~\cite{chambolle2011first, abry2020spatial,pascal2022nonsmooth} leveraging the closed-form expression of the proximity operator of the Kullback-Leibler divergence of Equation~\eqref{eq:DKL_gen}~\cite{abry2020spatial}.